Tiramisu

 11. Scoop and serve!

-Tiramisu with plastic wrap on top.
+Tiramisu with cocoa powder on top.

-Tiramisu Tips and Tricks
+Tips and Tricks

-• Temperature of ingredients is key – Tiramisu is seriously the EASIEST recipe to make.
-It doesn’t take much skill or cooking/baking experience.
-But I will say that every time I’ve come into a problem with tiramisu it’s because the filling ingredients are at various different temperatures.
+• Temperature of ingredients is key – Every time Iโ€™ve come into a problem with tiramisu itโ€™s because the filling ingredients are at various different temperatures.

 • Not all mascarpone is good for this – DO NOT use Whole Foods brand mascarpone cheese for this recipe.
 It’s incredibly thin and will yield a watery-like result.
 If you do use it (say you bought it before you read this part), completely skip the rum and reduce the heavy cream to 1 tablespoon.